Protonull/CivianMod/.github/README.md

 - Added auto-run macro.

+- Added better toggle sneaking.
+Use `]` to activate toggle sneak.
+Will automatically deactivate itself if you manually `SHIFT` sneak, or if you enter water, or start swimming, elytra gliding, or creative flying.

 - Added support for [ModMenu](https://modrinth.com/mod/modmenu) and Forge's native mod list.

 - Improved compact item mixin performance.